mhaugrud/msumcspy/_sources/SimplePythonData/Typeconversionfunctions.rst

    :prefix: data-3-
    :start: 1

-Type conversion functions
+Type Construction Functions
 -------------------------

-Sometimes it is necessary to convert values from one type to another.
+Sometimes it is necessary to create one type of object from another.
 Python provides a few simple functions that will allow us to do that.
-The functions ``int``, ``float`` and ``str`` will (attempt to) convert their arguments into types `int`, `float` and `str` respectively.
+The functions ``int``, ``float`` and ``str`` will take their argument and (attempt to) create an `int`, `float` and `str` respectively.
 We call these **type conversion** functions.

-The ``int`` function can take a floating point number or a string, and turn it into an int.
+The ``int`` function can take a floating point number or a string, and make an int from it.
 For floating point numbers, it *discards* the decimal portion of the number - a process we call *truncation towards zero* on the number line.
 Let us see this in action:

 .. activecode:: ch02_20